 - If you have already registered, you can log in on this site, select Member Products and you will see the option to pay for these additional credits.

-- Once you have made your payment, an email will be sent to you with instructions from the CMDA to obtain your certificate.
+- Once you have made your payment, you will be provided a link to complete a brief evaluation and obtain your certificate.